The Sweet History of Candy Corn

 The Sweet History of Candy Corn: From “Chicken Feed” to Halloween Favorite

 Candy corn is an iconic Halloween treat in the United States, instantly recognizable by its tri-colored stripes of yellow, orange, and white.
 While it’s often a love-it-or-hate-it candy, its history is as fascinating as its distinctive appearance.
-What many people don’t know is that candy corn wasn’t always associated with Halloween—and it wasn’t always called “candy corn.”
+I am definitely not a fan of candy corn, especially when there are so many other delicious candy options.
+What many people don’t know is that candy corn wasn’t always associated with Halloween and it wasn’t always called “candy corn.”
 In fact, when it was first introduced in the late 1800s, it was known as “chicken feed.”
 Here’s a look at the origins of candy corn and why it started out with a very different name.

 The Origins of Candy Corn